why i'am hrere?

 Use frameworks as a guide, and take small, experimental actions.
 It’s perfectly fine not to have a perfect, grand answer.

-The focus should be on taking the next right step.
-Choose one small experiment from this guide and commit to starting it this week.
-Your journey begins with that single step.
+Focus on what’s next.
+Pick one small experiment from this guide and actually start it this week.
+That’s it.
+Your journey begins there.